Best Consignment Stores in Chicago That Pick Up (2026)

 5. Communication

 How easy is it to get updates?
 Can you text a real person, or are you submitting tickets into a support queue?
 For something as personal as selling your belongings, clear and responsive communication matters.
-Ask about this upfront.
+Ask about this before you sign up.
 A company that treats communication as a priority before you sign up will treat it as a priority after.

 Why Pickup Matters More Than You Think

 Now think about the buyer's side.
-Someone on Facebook Marketplace sees that same table for $400.
+Someone sees that same table listed for $400 online.
 They love it.
 But they're in Lincoln Park and the table is in Naperville.
 They don't have a truck either.
 They could rent one, but by the time they factor in the rental, gas, tolls, and their Saturday afternoon, the effective price jumps to $500+.
 They pass.
 The table stays unsold.

 This is the delivery gap, and it's the reason full-service consignment with built-in pickup and delivery changes the equation.
 The seller doesn't need a truck.
 The buyer doesn't need a truck.
 Professional movers handle it.
 The deal that would have fallen apart over logistics actually closes.
 The seller gets paid.
 The buyer gets the table.